<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 The Rule of 40: A Best of Both Worlds Approach

-The Rule of 40 avoids having to use either growth or profitability as a singular measure of success.
-Instead, it accounts for the fact that these two metrics generally mirror each other (as one moves one way, the other moves in the opposite direction).
+The Rule of 40 avoids choosing between growth or profitability as a single measure of success.
+Instead, it accounts for the fact that these two metrics generally have an inverse relationship (as one moves one way, the other moves in the opposite direction).

-But while the Rule of 40 has become a valuable industry standard, it’s not the only SaaS KPI you should be tracking.
-To build a complete growth strategy, you should also know your unit economics and other key SaaS metrics like customer acquisition cost, customer lifetime value, revenue retention and churn.
+Although the Rule of 40 has become a valuable industry standard, it’s not the only SaaS KPI you should track.
+To build a complete growth strategy, you should also know your unit economics and other key SaaS metrics like customer acquisition cost, customer lifetime value, revenue retention, and churn

 How can you monitor all this and do it efficiently?